2019 Lens of the Market

 - The key steps to building a product and a company

 Lead Faculty: Mark Blaine, Senior Instructor, School of Journalism and Communication

-This two-part workshop explores the basics of effectively communicating science to a wide range of audiences, and it is intended to benefit students in the sciences and established researchers.
-Key skills that we will address are basics of visual communication, simple narrative structures, and application of narrative to a variety of media platforms — from in-person presentation to social media.
-Particular emphasis will be on integrating storytelling into presentations and how those can be a platform for further communication.
+This two-part workshop explored the basics of effectively communicating science to a wide range of audiences, and benefitted students in the sciences and established researchers.
+Key skills that were addressed were the basics of visual communication, simple narrative structures, and application of narrative to a variety of media platforms — from in-person presentation to social media.
+Particular emphasis was on integrating storytelling into presentations and how those can be a platform for further communication.